Vet talks positively about her experience on Vets Now’s three-year residency programme

 Is there a mentoring culture in the hospital?

 Without a doubt.
-Even if Dan, Tobias or Kerry aren’t in the building we can always call them for advice.
-If a case is more medicine-focused then we get support from Scott and the internal medicine team.
+Even if Dan or Kerry aren’t in the building we can always call them for advice.
+If a case is more medicine-focused then we get support from the internal medicine team.
 We also spend six weeks at a time in specific areas such as surgery, medicine, anaesthesia, imaging and cardio, improving our skills.
 We receive a lot of mentoring on the non-clinical side of things, too.

 Tell me about your background?